Spaceflight Simulator App Guide: How to Build Your Own SpaceX Rocket

 - Large Engines and Fuel Tanks

 That's right, along with premium components you'll also have access to any future parts with the expansion pack.
-For more information about expansion parts, I've included a table at the bottom of the article.
+For more information about some of the extra rocket parts, I've included a table at the bottom of the article.

 You'll also get a new game mode.